 Unless excused from mandatory training by a supervisor or above, employees are expected to attend mandatory training.
-Failure to attend mandatory training without prior approval may be a violation of Department rules and regulations and subject the employee to possible disciplinary action.
+An unexcused failure to attend mandatory training may be a violation of Department rules and regulations and subject the employee to disciplinary action.

 Where mandatory training is missed by an employee it must be explained in writing via the chain of command to the employee's section commander.
 The Personnel Services Unit, or the Training Coordinator from the appropriate Section/Unit, will then make the necessary arrangements for make-up training.